los7key/garden/docs/faq.md

 });
 </script>

-Really.
-There are questions that need to be answered.
+Really, there are questions that need to be answered.
 This is a work in progress.